ndom91/newtelco-next-maintenance-mgmt/README.md

 - Google Calendar API - Create calendar entries from the application
 - Clean, professional, responsive UI
 - WYSIWYG Editor
-- Export history data to CSV
+- Export data to CSV
 - LogRocket error tracking
 - Keyboard Shortcuts
-- Darkmode
-- SMTP Outbound Mail

-## Technology
+## Stack

 - Next.js / React
-- Custom Next.js Server (Express)
 - RSuite UI Library
 - MySQL
-- Passport Auth
 - Ag-Grid
 - Algolia Search

 ## Contributing

-There is an API part to this project contained in a sister repo (`ndom91/api-maintenance`) which must be running as well.
+There is an API sister project to this one located in the following repo: (`ndom91/api-maintenance`).
+This must be running during dev / prod to get anything going.

 #### Prerequisites:
 1. MySQL DB